Algorithms for weighted independent transversals and strong colouring: Independent Transversals with Vertex Restrictions

 \section{Independent Transversals with Vertex Restrictions}

 A number of combinatorial constructions use independent transversals with additional constraints.
-One common restriction is that the IT must be disjoint to a given set $L \subseteq V(G)$, for example, this is required in \cite{Lo2019} as well as our later applications to strong colouring.
-Some LLL-based algorithms for ITs can accomodate this restriction, sometimes with additional slack in the parameters \cite{Harris2016a}.
+One common restriction is that the IT must include certain vertices or be disjoint from a given set of vertices.
+Some LLL-based algorithms for ITs can accomodate these restrictions, sometimes with additional slack in parameters \cite{Harris2016a}.